florianrusch/Guestbook-System/README.md

 Guestbook-System
 ================

-The Guestbook-System is a project for school.
+The Guestbook-System is a project for the school.